|

 In early 2009, California Assemblyman Sam Blakeslee initiated a partnership with the Department of Fish and Game’s Office of Spill Prevention and Response (OSPR).
 Blakeslee requested OSPR to coordinate a risk assessment to determine the likelihood of an oil release and the potential adverse effects this would cause on the Central Coast.
 Soon after, a multi-agency workgroup, the Montebello Assessment Task Force was formed to assess potential impacts to the marine environment and the California coast from the sunken oil tanker Montebello.

 In September 2011, the U.S. Coast Guard awarded a contract to Global Diving and Salvage, Inc. to determine if oil was present aboard the sunken ship S.S.
 Montebello.
 The survey was conducted in October 2011, at which time a Unified Command led by the U.S. Coast Guard and California Department of Fish and Game's Office of Spill Prevention and Response assessed cargo and fuel tanks of the sunken ship S.S.
 Montebello.
 The Unifed Command determined that there is no substantial oil threat from the Montebello to California waters and shorelines.
-To view the Final Press Release of the 2011 Montebello Assessment, click here.
+To view the Final Press Release of the 2011 Montebello Assessment, click here (78K PDF).
 A final report is expected in spring 2012.

-| S.S.
-Montebello Images |
+S.S.
+Montebello Videos |

 |